Best Practices to Avoid Common Mistakes Psychics Make

-It’s essential to have a clear idea of how you conduct a reading.
+It’s essential to have a clear idea of how to conduct a reading.
 Additionally, let your client know how you work and what to expect in the reading.

 Do you use Tarot or Oracle cards?
-Is it a practice to lay out rune stones?
-Or, do you begin reading by doing some psychometry or numerology?
+Or, do you begin reading by doing some psychometry, astrology, or numerology?
 Do you connect with a client’s energy give a reading without the use of divination tools?
 Whichever way you prefer to do readings, let your client know what to expect.